grafov/streamsurfer/README.md

 **As I moved away from videostreaming development I not more interested in this project.
-So I leave code as is in unfinished state.**
+So I leave code as is in unfinished state.
+I'll continue to maintain [m3u8](https://github.com/grafov/m3u8) library as it is used in some other projects.**

 Stream Surfer
 =============